Strengthening Your Mind-Body Connection

 If you get a gut feeling, stick to it.
 Your body is trying to tell you something.
 For example, if your boss asks you to take on a new project and you immediately feel your stomach drop, it might be best to pay some attention to it.
 Your body is saying no, we can’t handle a bigger workload.
 We are already overwhelmed.
 Take these cues more seriously.
 Don’t override your gut reactions with your mind every time.

 This is a good one for individuals who sit in an office all day.
 Set alarms.
 At these alarms, check in with yourself.
 Are you leaning forward onto your desk?
 Is your back hunched?
 Is your neck craned forward?
 Adjust where necessary.
 Become more aware of how you sit throughout the day.
 Poor posture can lead to an array of conditions and pain.

 Soon, you won’t even need the alarms.
-You’ll be checking in with your body based off of how you feel.
+You’ll be checking in with your body based on how you feel.
 In addition, if you do start to get really sore sitting, take regular breaks.
 Stretch it out!
 Give your body what it needs.

 Become More Self-Aware

 Heighten your mind-body connection.
 It’s not difficult.
-It does take a bit of work.
+Yet, like most things in life, it does require a tiny bit of work.
 But it’s doable.
-And it leads to increased happiness.
-When you aren’t feeling well, you are more likely to pinpoint why when you have an increased mind-body awareness.
+And, it leads to increased happiness.
+When you aren’t feeling well, you are more likely to pinpoint why when you have increased mind-body awareness.
 It’s helpful.
 Start including mindfulness living practices into your life today.
 Watch your happiness soar and your life improve!

 Related Article: The Top 5 Communication Mistakes You’re Making